sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 step 1: start the program.

-step 2: declare a variable i,j and range given by user.
+step 2: declare a variable i,j and range. range variable is store the input value given by user.

 step 3: declare for loop with initialize variable i = 0 , condition i<=200 and i incremented by one.